- What Is the HECVAT? The Complete Guide for Higher Education

 HECVAT vs Other Frameworks

-HECVAT vs. CAIQ: The Cloud Security Alliance’s CAIQ contains 261 questions focused on cloud security controls.
+The Cloud Security Alliance’s CAIQ contains 261 questions focused on cloud security controls.
 HECVAT’s 321 questions cover a broader scope — security, privacy, accessibility, AI governance, and operations — with built-in evaluation workflows.
 CAIQ is primarily a disclosure questionnaire analyzed externally.
+Use CAIQ alongside HECVAT when evaluating cloud infrastructure providers.

-HECVAT vs. SIG: The SIG questionnaire supports enterprise third-party risk programs across industries.
+The Shared Assessments SIG questionnaire supports enterprise third-party risk programs across industries with 18 risk domains.
 HECVAT targets higher education specifically and integrates evaluation tools directly into the workbook.
 SIG responses are analyzed through separate processes.
+SIG fits large organizations with enterprise-wide vendor risk programs; HECVAT fits institutions focused on higher education procurement.

 How to Simplify HECVAT Assessments